devmotion/CalibrationErrors.jl/README.md

 ## Overview

-This package implements different estimators of the expected calibration error (ECE) and the squared kernel calibration error calibration error (SKCE) in the Julia language.
+This package implements different estimators of the expected calibration error (ECE), the squared kernel calibration error calibration error (SKCE), and the squared unnormalized mean calibration embedding (SUMCE) in the Julia language.

 ## Example